 I am going back and forth

-This trip will be in two segments for me; the first section is to take my mom to my sisters, and then I come home that week.
+This trip will be in two segments for me; the first is to take my mom to my sisters and then come home that week.
 Part two is a few weeks later when I go back to bring her back home.

-I did think of staying out there for the whole time, but I am also a musician, an organist to be exact and didn’t want to take that many Sundays off.
+I thought of staying out there the whole time, but being an organist, I didn’t want too many Sundays off.
 Now, if I wanted, I could record my playing on to floppy disc, yes, like from the 1990s and early 2000s.

 I have a fantastic friend, and she “plays the organ for me when I am gone.”
 I am thankful for you, Jen!
-When I am gone, she presses play and next so the church still can sing while I am gone.
+When I am gone, she presses play and the next button so the church can still sing while I am gone.

-Something else happened during the middle of planning this; I agreed to play the organ at another church.
-Due to lack of forethought by the builder, this organ does not have a recording device, well maybe the issue is that the organ is from the 1880s, and they probably never thought that technology would ever be possible.
+During planning this, something else happened; I agreed to play the organ at another church.
+Due to lack of forethought by the builder, this organ does not have a recording device; well, maybe the issue is that the organ is from the 1880s, and they probably never thought that technology would ever be possible.

 Since I could not leave the Sunday, I decided to embark on Monday and stay for about a week leaving the following Sunday.
 I will record the service I am missing at my church, and Jenn agreed to “play for me.”
 As I roll through Iowa that Sunday, the congregation will be singing to my music as I relax.
 The other option was going out there, have a day on the ground, and then leave right away to come home.

 - Driving – but not the option I want

 - Train – I think you picked up the point that this is the one we picked

 - Bus – almost happened on this trip

 - Flying – not very cost-effective in this case